Why is Heisenberg’s meth blue?

 The blue meth in Breaking Bad also connects with name and colour motifs in the show.
 As NameCandy identifies, the names Walter White and Jesse Pinkman are likely to be allusions to Mr White and Mr Pink in Quentin Tarantino’s Reservoir Dogs.
 Vince Gilligan himself has remarked on the role of colour in the representation of Breaking Bad’s characters, including Marie’s consistent association with purple.
 Furthermore, Walt’s surname “White” arguably reflects the blandness and banality that seems to have overrun Walt’s life at the point of his diagnosis.
 As 3,4-dihydroxyphen observes, the “blue sky” colour of Walt’s meth also seems to be a subtle play on the name Skyler (who wears predominately blue clothes in early episodes of the series).
 For two great analyses of how colour is used so deftly in Breaking Bad, check out Great Honk! and Tom’s TV.

 In the end, it’s hard to say why Heisenberg’s meth is coloured blue.
 It really depends on how you interpret the complex use of colour in Breaking Bad.
 However, we do know one thing for sure.
-The “blueness” of the meth has nothing to do with its purity and almost certainly has nothing to do with the process used to prepare it.
+The “blueness” of the meth is not a sign of high purity.
 As far as its symbolic significance goes, your reading is as good as mine.